OpenFreeEnergy/openfe/docs/guide/protocols/septop.rst

 The lambda schedule
 ~~~~~~~~~~~~~~~~~~~

-Molecular interactions are modified during an alchemical path using a discrete set of lambda windows.
+Molecular interactions are modified along an alchemical path using a discrete set of lambda windows.
 For the transformation of ligand A to ligand B in the binding site, the following steps are carried out, starting with ligand A being fully interacting in the binding site while ligand B is decoupled.

 1. Insert the non-interacting dummy ligand B into the binding site and restrain it using orientational restraints.
 The contribution of the restraints is calculated analytically.